hegeduspeter02/gender-detector/README.md

 - Uses library: <https://pypi.org/project/gender-guesser/>
 - Detects the gender based on the First name (given name)
 - Can be used with **Full names** or with just **First Names**
+- Extended with Hungarian names (accepted from 2025-01-01)
+  - Hungarian names are preferred if the PREFER_HUNGARIAN_NAMES const is set to **True**

 ## Usage